-- A We exclude costs incurred pursuant to discrete restructuring plans that are fundamentally different (in terms of the size, strategic nature and planning requirements, as well as the inconsistent frequency, of such plans) from the ongoing productivity improvements that result from application of the Envista Business System.
-These restructuring plans are incremental to the operating activities that arise in the ordinary course of our business and we believe are not indicative of Envista's ongoing operating costs in a given period. - ^B Represents accruals for certain legal matters. - ^c These transaction costs are related to the pending acquisition of Carestream Dental's intra-oral scanner business. - P Non-cash interest expense represents accretion of the debt discount associated with the convertible senior notes due 2025. - This line item reflects the aggregate tax effect of all pretax adjustments reflected in the preceding line items of the table using each adjustment's applicable tax rate, including the effect of interim tax accounting requirements of Accounting Standards Codification Topic 740 Income Taxes. - F The discrete tax matters relate primarily to excess tax benefits from stock-based compensation, changes in estimates associated with prior period uncertain tax positions and audit settlements, tax benefits resulting from a change in law, and changes in determination of realization of certain deferred tax assets.
+- A We exclude costs incurred pursuant to discrete restructuring plans that are fundamentally different (in terms of the size, strategic nature, and planning requirements) from the ongoing productivity improvements that result from application of the Envista Business System.
+These restructuring plans are incremental to the operating activities that arise in the ordinary course of our business and we believe are not indicative of Envista's ongoing operating costs in a given period. - B Represents accruals for certain legal matters. - c The international tax credit relates to a ruling from the Brazilian Supreme Court. - D These represent acquisition-related transactions expenses and integration costs with respect to business combinations. - E Non-cash interest expense represents accretion of the debt discount associated with the convertible senior notes due 2025.
+We adopted Accounting Standards Update 2020-06 on January 1, 2022 and as a result there is no longer a debt discount that requires amortization. - F Represents the fair value adjustment related to inventory acquired in connection with the acquisition of Osteogenics and Carestream Dental's Intraoral Scanner Business. - G This line item reflects the aggregate tax effect of all pretax adjustments reflected in the preceding line items of the table using each adjustment's applicable tax rate, including the effect of interim tax accounting requirements of Accounting Standards Codification Topic 740 Income Taxes. - H The discrete tax matters relate primarily to excess tax benefits from stock-based compensation, changes in estimates associated with prior period uncertain tax positions and audit settlements, tax benefits resulting from a change in law, and changes in determination of realization of certain deferred tax assets.